-Bowlby, Chairperson

-G Boyd

-Boyd

-A Chan

-Mukhopadhyay

-B Robinson - Schwind
+P. Bowlby, Chairperson G. Boyd A. Mukhopadhyay B. Robinson H. Schwind M. Sun

-W. Sun 5 De Mille Walter Political Science Modern Languages History
+S. De Mille Walter

-Religious Studies

-Economics Geography Management
+Religious Studies Political Science Economics Geography Management History Anthropology

-History Anthropology

 There is little question of the place or significance of Asian Studies in university education.
-Since World War II, we have messed the increasing importance of Asia in world politics and aconomics and have recognized the need for educated citizens b develop a better understanding of the forces involved.
-An informed acquaintance with the Asian experience in the field of molitics, history, culture, philosophy, and religion has become an essential corollary to a full understanding of our own Western experience.
+Since World War II, we have witnessed the increasing importance of Asia in world politics and economics and have recognized the need for educated citizens to develop a better understanding of the forces involved.
+An informed acquaintance with the Asian experience in the field of politics, history, culture, philosophy, and religion has become an essential corollary to a full understanding of our own Western experience.